Yuantian013/E2GAN/README.md

 bash exps/train_derived_stl.sh
 ```

-## Test the discovered architecture reported in the paper
+## Test the architecture reported in the paper

 Run the following script:
 ```bash